e2b-dev/e2b-cookbook/guides/ai-github-developer-py/guide/README.md

     create_assistant()
 ```

 ## 4. Create the main program
-Now we code the core program - the way that we run our assistant in the sandbox.
+Now we code the core program.
+The assistant calls OpenAI Functions through JSON, which the E2B SDK parses and automatically invokes defined actions.

 ### 4.1 Import packages
 First, we import the necessary packages - `openai`, `e2b Sandbox`, and the actions we created in the other file.